sebastiena299/Application_formation/README.md

 - [x] :pushpin: Message in case of empty shopping cart
 - [x] :page_with_curl: Summary menu and order details
 - [x] :blue_book: Adding upcoming courses
 - [x] :gift: Added a function to change the color of the interface
+- [x] :tada: Added quantity management for the shopping cart

 ---